Food Product Innovation MSc

 Learning and teaching

-Food product innovation covers many scientific areas such as food processing, principles of food design, food biochemistry, sensory, food product development, new product development, sustainability, food safety, and regulatory practice.
-Your learning will therefore cover different aspects of food and biotechnology in innovative ways, all of which supports the development of your knowledge, skills and confidence.
-You'll explore these subject areas with academics, researchers and experienced scientists who work in the food industry, and policy.
+Food product innovation covers many scientific areas such as food processing, principles of product design, biochemistry, sensory science, new product development, sustainability, food safety, and regulatory practice.
+Your learning will therefore cover different aspects of food production in innovative ways, all of which supports the development of your knowledge, skills and confidence.
+You'll explore these subject areas with academics, researchers and experienced scientists who work in the food industry.
 Teaching staff at the School of Food Science and Nutrition include lecturers and professors who are all experienced at producing globally recognised, cutting-edge research across a range of different areas of food science and biotechnology.

 You'll benefit from a wide range of active learning activities and innovative teaching methods, including lectures, workshops, small group tutorials, problem-based learning, practical lab work, seminars and supervised research projects.
 All learning is undertaken alongside peers and other students from within the School of Food Science and Nutrition and potentially other students within the University of Leeds.
 You’ll also be assigned an academic personal tutor to guide you through your studies and help you progress throughout your degree.